Morningstar88/X/Shamballah_Entrances.md

 and is the easternmost prefecture-level division of the province.
 It borders Baise, Guangxi, to the east, Vietnam's Hà Giang Province to the south for 438 kilometres (272 mi), Honghe Hani and Yi Autonomous Prefecture to the west, and Qujing to the north.

+There are definitely some entrances to Shamballah in both Thailand and Vietnam.
+The most notable one in Thailand is at the temple complex of Phu Chi Fah.
+Phu Chi Fah is very similar to Jinshaji in that it is considered to be a sacred place and a place where the veils between the worlds are thin.
+I think that it is a place that is very special and powerful and that it is important to visit while in Thailand.

+The most notable entrance point in Vietnam is at the Mua cave.
+The Mua cave is considered to be a very sacred place and it is said to hold great power.